Those words were spoken to me many moons ago by my CW, QRP and outdoor radio sensei Jim Cluett, W1PID.

 If you’ve never worked the Head of the Charles (HOC) Regatta as a ham radio operator, the following should help you.

-safety launch boats
+on-the-water in a safety launch

 Parking in Boston and Cambridge can be a challenge.
 The universities seem to provide parking passes for a few parking lots near key meeting locations.